What is a Call Center? How They Work and Common Technology

 Call Queuing is a system that manages incoming calls in a call center by placing them in a queue until an agent is available to assist.

 This technology helps prioritize calls based on urgency and ensures that customers are attended to in an organized manner.
-It minimizes wait times and improves overall customer satisfaction by providing a structured approach to handling high call volumes.

 7. Call analytics